-How to get the most out of Slack 📣✨
+How to get the most from Slack 📣✨

-Hello everyone!
-We’re excited about hosting a Slack Day training event on [Date/Time] at [Location].
+Hi Everyone!
+We’re excited to host a Slack Day training event on [Date / Time] at [Location].

 Topics we’ll cover Attend any or all of these sessions: • [List your agenda items!] • [List your agenda items!] • [List your agenda items!]

 Questions or feedback We’re here to help!
 Pop over to [#slack-help, for example] for help or to let us know what you want to learn.
-If you have any questions about Slack, their Help Centre is a great resource.
+If you have questions about Slack, their Help Center is a great resource.

 Thanks!
 Sally the Slack Champion